Teacher Tax Deductions Thumbnail

 Example:

-Luke, a swimming coach, often has to transport his students to the swimming events that don’t take place at the local swimming pool.
+Luke, a swimming coach, often has to transport his students to the swimming events that don’t occur at the local swimming pool.

 Generally, the parents will drop their children off with Luke at the local swimming pool, and he will then transport them to and from the swimming event that is taking place elsewhere.